 The new metal had no actual use for another hundred years.
 European factories began using molybdenum alloys to make armor plates before World War I. This application was expanded and refined in the 1930s, just before demand exploded in World War II, leading to the current molybdenum industry.

 Mining and Production

-World production of molybdenum is relatively small, about 266,000 tonnes per year, most of which comes from China, the United States, and Chile.
+World production of molybdenum is relatively small, about 290,000 tonnes per year, most of which comes from China, Chile, and the United States.
 Molybdenum ore is mined alone (40%) or as a secondary metal with copper (60%).
 In either case, it is always accompanied by small amounts of rhenium, which can also be extracted and sold.

 Molybdenite is molybdenum sulfide.
 The ore is crushed, ground, and separated by flotation from any copper minerals.
 The metal is then converted to an oxide (MoO3) by roasting in oxygen to drive off sulfur dioxide.
 Some manufacturing applications can work from this, or the pure metal can be obtained by exposing molybdenum oxide to hydrogen.